mekh/advanced-websocket-client/README.md

 ![GitHub release](https://img.shields.io/github/v/release/mekh/advanced-websocket-client)
 [![Chrome Web Store](https://img.shields.io/chrome-web-store/v/lgimpnfdefcpkicbflpmainbcdnlblej)](https://chrome.google.com/webstore/detail/advanced-websocket-client/lgimpnfdefcpkicbflpmainbcdnlblej)

-Advanced WebSocket Client is an extension for Google Chrome to help construct custom Web Socket requests and handle responses to directly test your Web Socket services.
+Advanced WebSocket Client is a Google Chrome extension designed to help construct custom WebSocket requests and handle responses for directly testing your WebSocket services.

-It has been developed to support JSON request/response format and the main feature is that you don't have to format your request strictly as it required by the RFC - you may use either a single-quoted, double-quoted or no-quoted strings as a string keys and values as well as to use trailing commas in object literals.
+It supports the JSON request/response format, and its main feature is that you don't have to strictly follow RFC formatting rules.
+You can use single quotes, double quotes, or no quotes for string keys and values, as well as trailing commas in object literals.

-Also, it supports code line/block comments in the same way as in JavaScript.
+Additionally, it supports both single-line and block comments, just like in JavaScript.

-All of the following samples are valid:
+Examples:
 ```javascript
 {
     // double-quoted notation with a trailing coma